goabstract/Awesome-Design-Tools/README.md

 ### Font Tools

-Fonts are commonly used for making the web more beautiful.
-Here you can find free fonts generator and font finder tools that allow you to manage and work with fonts:
+Fonts are commonly used for making the web a more beautiful place.
+It’s an essential part of any design.
+In this section, you’ll find fonts generators & font finder tools that allow you to manage and work with fonts:

 * [Fontbase](https://fontba.se/) — font management made easy. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [FontPair](https://fontpair.co/) — a simple tool that helps you pair Google Fonts together. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)